Above: The author with a Spanish officer aboard the ARM Cuauhtémoc of the Mexican Navy in 2012.

 About mid-way through the training at Camp Pickett, my father was assigned as the battalion S-2 (intelligence officer) and was ordered to the Ground General School at Fort Riley, Kansas to enroll in and complete the Tactical Intelligence Officer’s Course.
 We hitched up the family home and drove to Ft.
 Riley over the mountains of West Virginia.
 After the several weeks of the course we returned to Camp Pickett where my father assumed the duties of the S-2, among other duties, orchestrating the operations of the aggressor (opposing forces) forces during the increasingly intensive field training of the battalion, regiment and division.

-The ship landed after approaching two weeks at Bremerhaven.
+The ship landed after over a week at sea at Bremerhaven.
 The unloading of the ship, processing and transfer to trains that would take us through the night from Bremerhaven to Munich followed.

 The government contracted trains of the resurgent Deutsche Bundesbahn traveled through the night across Northern Germany eventually arriving in Bavaria, then at the train station in Munich.
 My father met us and had us transported to our Army quarters—our car hadn’t arrived yet so the trip was in tactical vehicles.
 Thus began a less than year long experience in Munich.
 My father was always in the field.